Features and Sites

 Moderate Vulnerability Areas

-the following best management practices are recommended on moderate
+best management practice is recommended on moderate vulnerability

 High Vulnerability Areas